opf/openproject/docs/bim-guide/README.md

 ## Revit add-in

-Stay always connected to OpenProject in realtime, show and create tasks while you're working in the Revit, using the Revit Addin.
+Stay always connected to OpenProject in realtime, show and create tasks while you're working in the Revit, using the Revit Add-in.

 Details: [Revit Add-in](revit-add-in)